ajg7/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+  A token is a string that allows access to protected routes

 2. What steps can you take in your web apps to keep your data secure?
+  Use private routes that requires a token to access

 3. Describe how web servers work.
+  You make a request to obtain a website or JSON, and then the server grabs it and sends it back to you.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Post, Get, Put, Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.